Xinyang

 Xinyang (信阳 (信陽, Xìnyáng); postal: Sinyang) is a prefecture-level city in southeastern Henan province, People's Republic of China, the southernmost administrative division in the province.
 Its total population was 6,234,401 according to the 2020 census.
 As of the 2010 census, 1,230,042 of them lived in the built-up (or metro) area made of two urban districts, Pingqiao and Shihe.

 History

 As early as over 8,000 years ago, Neolithic cultures began primitive agriculture of considerable scale along the Huai River, such as the Peiligang, Longshan and Qujialing cultures.

-During the Great Leap Forward, one million farmers died in what was known as the Xinyang Incident.
+During the Great Leap Forward, one million died in what was known as the Xinyang Incident.